websanova/vue-upload/README.md

 ### start

-This options is made to be used in conjunction with the `startOnSelect` option when it's set to false.
+This option is to be used in conjunction with the `startOnSelect` option when it's set to `false`.

-* It allows you to manually trigger the upload.
+* It allows manual triggering of the upload.
 * Good to use with previews.

 ~~~